miraTag/MyReads/README.md

-# MyReads Project
+# MyReads: A Book Tracking App

-This is the final assessment project for Udacity's React Nanodegree course.
+This is the final assessment project for REACT FUNDAMENTALS from the  Udacity's React Nanodegree course.
 ## TL;DR

 To get started: